AconCavy/cp-template-csharp/README.md

 ## Create Solver class

 After creating the project, you should create a solver class in the `Tasks` project.
-You can create the solver class to use a `dotnet new cpsolver` command and should place it under `Tasks`.
+You can create the solver class to use a `dotnet new cpsolver` command and place it under `Tasks`.

 ```sh
 dotnet new cpsolver -n TaskA -o ./Tasks